thatditsyboy/Bureau_Assignment/README.md

 # Loan Application Prediction

 This project predicts the approval status of two-wheeler loan applications based on data from various applicants and third-party sources.
-It uses machine learning techniques, primarily focusing on Random Forest classification, to predict whether an application will be **APPROVED** or **DECLINED**.
+It uses machine learning techniques, primarily focusing on Random Forest classification, to predict whether an application will be **APPROVED** or **DECLINED**.  **Note:** In the predictions.csv file **DEALER ID=UID** .

 ## Table of Contents
 - [Introduction](#introduction)